bmeadows/Theory-of-explanations/README.md

 The main file is 'control_loop2019.pl'.

-Run this file in Prolog and call the top-level command 'test.', which gives an example of functionality using an example domain.
-To change to a different example domain, alter the name of the domain included at the top of the file.
+Run this file in Prolog and follow the instructions provided; calling the top-level command 'test.' demonstrates the possible plans generated using an example domain, while 'control_loop.' allow full standard functionality.

-To use your own custom domains compatible with this system, or for full functionality, replace the clauses 'read_ASP_program_and_translate_to_predicates' and
+To use your own custom domains compatible with this system, replace the clauses 'read_ASP_program_and_translate_to_predicates' and
-'read_ASP_output_and_translate_to_predicates'
-and then call 'control_loop.' from Prolog.
+'read_ASP_output_and_translate_to_predicates'.